eluv-io/elv-live-js/README.md

 ./elv-live tenant_create_minter_config itenKGHd3iedqtA39krJUPkBTCNoTeX
 ```

-To retrieve tenant minter configuration:
+To retrieve an existing tenant minter configuration:

 ```
 ./elv-live tenant_get_minter_config itenKGHd3iedqtA39krJUPkBTCNoTeX

 ```

-To replace one or more minter resources, first get the minter configuration and call the `elv-live tenant_replace_minter_config` command, passing in all the existing values that you don't want changed (or else they will be regenerated).
+To replace one or more minter resources, first get the minter configuration and then call the `elv-live tenant_replace_minter_config` command, passing in all the existing values that you don't want changed (or else they will be regenerated).

 For example to set the 'legacy\_shuffle\_seed' and not change any of the other settings, pass in the existing values as options: